-Zemser attended Channel View School for Research and was a two-year letter winner on the football team as a wide receiver.
-He was team captain in 2011 and 2012, when he was named to the all-borough team.
-He also was elected as student government president.
+Zemser attended Channel View High School and was a two-year letter winner on the football team as a wide receiver.
+He was team captain in 2011 and 2012, when he was named to the All-Borough Team.
+He also was elected as the student government president.

 “Justin was a talented, highly respected young man with a tremendously bright future,” U.S. Naval Academy Superintendent Vice Adm.
 Walter “Ted” Carter Jr. told CNN affiliate WJZ on Thursday.

 “He was a loving son, nephew and cousin, who was very community-minded.
-This tragedy has shocked us all in the worst way, and we wish to spend this time grieving with our close family and friends,” Zemser’s mother, Susan Zemser, said of her only son.
+This tragedy has shocked us all in the worst way, and we wish to spend this time grieving with our close family and friends,” said Zemser’s mother, Susan Zemser.

-The death of Associated Press worker Jim Gaines, who once won the company’s “Geek of the Month” award, was confirmed by his wife, Jacqueline, the news service reported.
+The death of Associated Press video software architect Jim Gaines, who once won the company’s “Geek of the Month” award, was confirmed by his wife, Jacqueline, the news service reported.